ryanrudolfoba/SteamDeck-EFI-script/README.md

 > **NOTE2**\
 > The installation is divided into 2 parts - 1 for SteamOS, and 1 for Windows.\
+> If you use the script on both SteamOS and Windows, then the default behavior it will always boot to SteamOS.\
+> The Windows script is optional - if you don't use the script on the Windows side then the Steam Deck will boot the last OS that was used.\
 > The recommended way is to do the steps on SteamOS first, and then do the steps for Windows.

 > **For the SteamOS side**\